wvirany/blog/content/posts/prior_mean/index.md

 ### Molecular optimization

 In this section, I compare the four choices of prior mean on three molecular optimization objectives: QED, AutoDock Vina docking scores, and MM/GBSA-based binding affinity predictions.
 I am using a dataset from Andersen et al. (2025) which contains roughly 60,000 analogs of experimentally validated Mcl-1 inhibitors.
-I record the simple regret and retrieval rate---the proporiton of the top-1% of the dataset discovered---over 500 iterations, averaged across 5 random seeds.
+I record the simple regret and retrieval rate---the proportion of the top-1% of the dataset discovered---over 500 iterations, averaged across 5 random seeds.

 <div id="fig5" class="figure">
    <img src="figures/qed.png" alt="Figure 5a" style="width:100%; margin-left:auto; margin-right:auto">